wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 the analysis path in 11s, and the stats path in 40s.
 This is **exactly** the scheduling problem that we looked at in the first tab of this page: partition a set of numbers into two groups so that their sum is as close to each other as possible!
 The best choice for this grouping here is clearly {30, 11} and {40}.
-In other words, one one core we should run the visualization and the analysis path, and on the other we should run the statistics path.
+In other words, on one core we should run the visualization and the analysis path, and on the other we should run the statistics path.

 So, if we prioritize both the visualization and  analysis paths after task "start" completes, they will run on  different cores, which is a bad choice (as the groupings will be {30} and {11, 40}).

+All this can be seen easily in the simulation app.

   </div>
 </div>